 Support for this course focuses on the skills and concepts needed for success in PreCalculus.
 This course is for students concurrently enrolled in PreCalculus (Math 176) at Cuyamaca College.
-Support in algebra, geometry, problem solving, technology, and study skills.
+Students will receive extra support in algebra, geometry, problem solving, technology, and study skills.
 Pass/No Pass only.
 Non-degree applicable.